united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

     For example, if you want to structure a topic for the temperature in celsius from the PLC, which
     - is running in a factory of Pharma-Genix in Aachen.
-    - is running in `blster` workcell in the packaging line 1 in the packaging area.
+    - is running in `blister` workcell in the packaging line 1 in the packaging area.
     - has the ID `PLC13`.

     and you want to use `_historian` schema, then the topic should look like